 Figure 2: Required Textbook

 Technology

-You need internet access to complete weekly assignments.
+You need reliable internet access to complete weekly assignments.
 All assignments will be submitted through our course's Canvas page.
 You should also check your student email and/or Canvas frequently for course updates and announcements from me.
 If you want to live chat with me, you need access to a microphone (camera optional, I have one).

 Continued below...

-Structure, Assignments, Grading Course Structure - Weekly Canvas Modules A new Canvas module opens each Monday at 2 pm.
-This module contains assignments for the week and any other materials you will need (not the textbook chapters, of course).
-All graded assignments come with due dates - be sure to pay close attention to these dates, you will often have multiple due dates in a week (for example, you may have a discussion board due Wednesday and a quiz due Sunday).
+Structure, Assignments, Grading Structure Two new modules open here on Canvas each Monday at 2 pm.
+The modules contain assignments for the week and any other materials you will need (except the textbook chapters, you need to get the textbook on your own).
+All graded assignments come with due dates - be sure to pay close attention to these dates, you will sometimes have multiple due dates in a week (for example, you may have a discussion board due Wednesday and a quiz due Sunday).
 You can see all these due dates on Canvas and I try to post reminders frequently.
-You are welcome to work ahead on the reading but otherwise follow the weekly format.
-I plan to stick to this pattern as closely as possible - little changes may happen here and there, but no big surprises.
-I will send any changes via the announcements tool in Canvas.
-I suggest configuring your notifications in Canvas to make sure that you receive these announcements directly in your email.
-My hope is that by following a consistent weekly "rhythm," we will get into the swing of things quickly and have no trouble keeping up.
 General Descriptions of Assignments Every graded assignment will come with specific instructions - the most important thing is to carefully read each assignment's specific instructions before you begin.
 If anything is unclear, please email me!
 Part of my job is to answer your questions.
 Nonetheless, below you can find some general descriptions of what sorts of things you'll be asked to do throughout the semester.
 Again, the specific instructions attached to each assignment will (hopefully) give you all the detail you need.
 You are welcome to send me drafts of written assignments, but I need them at least 24 hours before the due date to give you some feedback.